amiika/ziffers/README.md

 ## Stochastic melodies

-Use 0.4%= syntax to define chance of replacement.
+Use 0.4%= syntax in the beginning of the hash value to define chance of replacement.
 This way you can vary the replaced matches when using alternative random seeds.

 This example has 20% chance to tranform any number between 1 and 7 to six numbers randomly chosen from numbers between 1 and 9.
 ```